 The failure mechanism for laminate sails tends to be a break down of the Mylar film, followed by flex damage to the structural fibres.
 Eventually these will break, indicating a severe weakening of the sail.
 The process can be slowed at an early stage by sticking self-adhesive Mylar over any damage to the film.

-Find out more about How to understand and buy sails, Choosing the right sailcloth and Sail coating and cleaning.
+Find out more about sails in our features how to understand and buy sails, choosing the right sailcloth and sail coating and cleaning.